opencardev/aasdk/DEVCONTAINER.md

 3. **Wait for container setup** (first time takes ~5-10 minutes)
 4. **Start building!**

+> **📝 Note**: This setup is compatible with both Docker and Podman.
+If using Podman, ensure it's running with `podman machine start`.

 ## 🔨 Building the Project

 ### Option 1: Quick Build Scripts (Recommended)